Skip to main content

 Yes.
 California's comparative negligence allows recovery even if you share some fault, though your recovery is reduced by your percentage of responsibility.

-Free consultation for freeway accident victims.
+Free intake review for freeway accident victims.

 Related Resources